ww0529/transunet/README.md

 ### Synthetic example one-prism model

-This example corresponds to the simple synthetic benchmark in the manuscript.
+This example corresponds to the synthetic example one-prism model in the manuscript.
 The goal is for the network to reconstruct a compact anomalous body whose location, extent, and boundaries are as accurate as possible.

 <p align="center">
   <img src="examples/example%20one/Synthetic%20example%20one-prism%20model/isosurface/isosurface_true.png" width="49%" alt="True and predicted isosurfaces.">